mskasi/hello-world/README.md

 # hello-world
 Tutorial Repository
-I'm learning to use R programming because I want to eventually do cool stats projeccts like, how many Star Wars characters exist and how many have been merchandised?
+I'm learning to use R programming because I want to eventually do cool stats projects like, how many Star Wars characters exist and how many have been merchandised?
 What were merchandising sales like before Baby Yoda came to this earth?